sjbennett123/polarlarp/content/rules/playtest/playtest_racial_traits.md

 ### 2 Handed Mastery

-Races with this feature have a ntuarl skill with 2 handed weaposn of all types.
-Once a character with this feature learns any weapon skill that character may then wield all weapons covered by the skill 2 handed weapon master as it appears in the 9th edition nero rulebook witout the purchase fo the necessary skill.
-In additon, characters with htis skill may apply all weapon proficiences and slays that they have to non-ranged 2 handed weapons they weild.
+Races with this feature have a natural skill with 2 handed weapons of all types.
+Once a character with this feature learns any weapon skill that character may then wield all weapons covered by the skill 2 handed weapon master as it appears in the 9th edition nero rulebook without the purchase of the necessary skill.
+In addition, characters with this skill may apply all weapon proficiencies and slays that they have to non-ranged 2 handed weapons they wield.

 ### Mentalist

 This Feature grants all the abilities listed in the Ninth edition NERO rulebook under Mentalist.
-In addition, a character iwth tyhis skill may expend his powers for the day to act as an intspiration spell on a firendly targe, it is activated iwth 3 seconds of role-lay and the phrase " I invoke inspriation", it is then delivered by tough only.
+In addition, a character with this skill may expend his powers for the day to act as an inspiration spell on a friendly target, it is activated with 3 seconds of role-lay and the phrase " I invoke inspiration", it is then delivered by tough only.
 It counts as a character's one use of hte inspiration effect, as if it was the spell.

 ### Crossbow Mastery

-Races iwth this featuree have a natural skill with crossbows
+Races with this feature have a natural skill with crossbows

 ### Bow Mastery